1313e/CMasher/docs/source/user/usage.rst

 -----------------------------
 Whereas the colormap overviews introduced above are great for seeing how the colormaps compare to each other in terms of performance, they do not show how the colormap would look like when used in a realistic application.
 As *CMasher* has quite a few different colormaps, this could make it difficult to pick the right one.
-For that reason, below is an overview of all colormaps in *CMasher* (and the reversed versions of all sequential colormaps as well), using their sample images as usually shown on the individual colormap pages:
+For that reason, below is an overview of all colormaps in *CMasher* (and the reversed/shifted versions of all sequential/cyclic colormaps as well), using their sample images as usually shown on the individual colormap pages:

 .. figure:: images/cmr_cmaps_app_100.png
     :alt: Application overview plot of *CMasher*'s colormaps.